allenheltondev/infrastructure-from-code-benchmark/nitric/chicken-auction/README.md

 This walks you through a wizard to create a new stack.
 Then to deploy run the following command

 I wasn't able to figure out how to do this only through the CLI, I think it requires you to use the website.

+This install only triggers on a push to a configured branch.
+It does not run on demand.